jamescherti/jc-gentoo-portage/README.md

    eselect profile set default/linux/amd64/23.0/desktop/systemd
    ```

+  This step ensures that the base system dependencies, compiler configurations, and default USE flags are properly aligned for a modern systemd-based graphical desktop environment, preventing conflicting initialization systems.

 2. Create required file and directory:
    ```sh
    mkdir -p /var/portage-notmpfs
    touch /etc/portage/make-local.conf
    ```

-   (Creating /var/portage-notmpfs is used to prevent compilation failures for massive packages that run out of space when building in RAM.
-Many users configure Portage to compile packages inside a tmpfs, a temporary filesystem in RAM, to accelerate build times, but exceptionally large software like web browsers, gcc, or compilers can easily exceed available memory during the build process.
-Creating this physical directory on a hard drive or SSD allows configuring Portage to redirect the build location specifically for those giant packages, providing them with enough physical disk space to finish compiling successfully.)
+   Creating `/var/portage-notmpfs` prevents compilation failures for massive packages that run out of space when building in RAM.
+Creating `/etc/portage/make-local.conf` establishes a safe, untracked location for your machine-specific overrides (like thread count or compiler targets), ensuring future repository updates do not result in git merge conflicts.

 3. Install requirements:
    ```sh
    emerge -av app-portage/cpuid2cpuflags app-arch/zstd dev-vcs/git
    ```

+   `cpuid2cpuflags` is required to detect your host processor's hardware capabilities. `zstd` is installed to provide high-speed compression for Portage build operations and binary packages, and `git` is required to clone this repository.

 4. Clone the Repository:
    ```sh
    git clone https://github.com/jamescherti/jc-gentoo-portage /etc/portage
    ```